Avaray/image-metadata-editor/README.md

 ime photo.jpg -s -o clean.jpg # write to a new file
 ```

-> [!NOTE]
-> For video and audio formats `--strip` returns an error.
-Metadata reading still works for all supported formats.

----

 ## Injecting metadata (`--set`)

 Sets one or more metadata tags.
 Existing tags that are not mentioned are preserved.